 “I feel honored to be able to sit with people through some of the most difficult experiences of their lives and help them navigate their way through those experiences in a way that lines up with their values so they can become the best versions of themselves.”

-Candice Beaton is an associate clinical social worker who brings her passion for helping and empowering others to her practice.
-Candice has been in the mental health and social work field for over 5 years where she has gained experience working with civilians and veterans alike.
-She has counseled clients with post traumatic stress disorder, depression, and anxiety throughout her work at the VA and various other treatment settings.
+Candice Beaton is a Licensed Clinical Social Worker who brings her passion for helping and empowering others to her practice.
+Candice has been in the mental health and social work field for over 7 years where she has gained experience working with civilians and veterans alike.
+She has counseled clients with trauma, post traumatic stress disorder, depression, and anxiety throughout her work at the VA and various other treatment settings.

 “There are always a million reasons to not do something that you know can change your life for the better.
 When you make that difficult choice to improve your life, I will be there to help guide and support you.”